 Uncle Nicky may have encouraged my love of history and geography but many veterans have impacted my life.
-My father was an Air Force meteorologist at a Strategic Air Command base when my parents met.
-A good friend parachuted into the first Iraq War and served as an awesome role model teaching my son how to be an altar server.
+When my parents met, my father was an Air Force meteorologist at a Strategic Air Command base..
+My uncle served in Vietnam as a Navy chaplain.
+A good friend parachuted into the first Iraq War and later taught my son how to be an altar server.
 A close friend’s husband served in Afghanistan.
 He survived multiple IED attacks only to face an indifferent and inefficient VA system.

 In history professor Brodie Macbeth’s nightmares, Joe’s soul is the prize.